 Table of Contents

-- Guidelines for Spiritual Living by Swami Veda Bharati
+- Spiritual Roots of Arts, Culture and Ethics by Swami Veda Bharati

 - Dear Yoga Mentor, My Question Is…

-- The Wonder of Dhrupad by Joanne Sullivan (Divya)
+- Mauni Amavasya, Day of Silence by Joanne Sullivan (Divya))

 - 2016 Events and Beyond

 Swami Veda Bharati holds the prestigious title of Mahamandaleshwara in the Swami order of monks.
 He was also the Chancellor of HIHT University, Dehradun, which was established by Master Swami Rama.
 He authored approximately 18 books on Indian spirituality including a 1500 page comprehensive commentary on two of the four chapters of Patanjali’s Yoga-sutras.
 Before taking the vows of Swamihood in 1992, Swami Veda Bharati was known as Dr. Usharbudh Arya.